Umuzi-org/tech-department/content/projects/tdd/password-checker/_index.md

 password_is_valid(password)
 ```

-password_is_valid will check a a few different conditions.
-If a condition is fails then an error/exception should be raised/thrown.
-That error/exception can have a message of your choosing.
+password_is_valid will check if the password meets a few different conditions.
+If one of the below conditions is not met then the relevant error/exception should be thrown/raised.
+Your error/exception message should match one of the following conditions exactly (word-for-word).

-1. password should be larger than 8 chars
+1. password should exist
-2. password should not be null
+2. password should be longer than than 8 characters
-3. password should have at least one uppercase letter
+3. password should have at least have one lowercase letter
-4. password should have at least one lowercase letter
+4. password should have at least one uppercase letter
-5. password should have at least one number
+5. password should at least have one digit

 Next, implement a function called `password_is_ok(password)`.
-If the given password meets at least three of the criteria listed above then this function should return true, otherwise it should return false.
+If the given password meets at least three of the conditions listed above then this function should return true, otherwise it should return false.

-Add a feature: the password is never OK if conditions 1 and 2 are not met
+Add a feature: the password is never OK if conditions 1 and 2 are not met.

 ## JS Resources